 - Wrap the bottom of the pan in foil.
 Spray with oil and pour the pancake mix in.
 Top with the fruit and chocolate.
 Cover tightly with foil.

-- Pour 1 ½ cups of water into the Instant Pot (or 1 cup for a 6 quart pot).
+- Pour 1 cup of water into the Instant Pot.
 Place trivet inside and put the pan on top.
 Seal the lid.
-Set the Instant Pot to pressure cook on high for 35 minutes and press start.
+Set the Instant Pot to pressure cook (manual) on high for 35 minutes and press start.

 - Do a quick release when finished.
 Remove the pan carefully using oven mitts or tongs.
 Take off the foil immediately, being careful not to allow condensation to fall onto the pancake.
 The pancake might appear liquidy at first glance, but after a few minutes any extra liquid will absorb into it.
 Let it cool for 5 minutes and then release the springform pan clasp.

-- Serve with maple syrup, butter, yogurt, or extra fruit.
+- Serve with maple syrup, butter, yogurt, powdered sugar, or extra fruit.